Sunday, November 9, 2025

 The Sermon on the Mount - What Jesus Said

-Jesus uses light to describe his presence.
+Jesus used light to describe his presence.
 This light affects all creation.
 It represents intelligence, hope and guidance that is unavailable to those in the dark.
 Believers are shown ways to raise their faith and standards of behavior into the light that brings hope for all.

 Matthew 5:14-16 (TLB) 14 You are the world’s light—a city on a hill, glowing in the night for all to see.
 15-16 Don’t hide your light!
 Let it shine for all; let your good deeds glow for all to see, so that they will praise your heavenly Father.